yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Organization-intro.md

 ### **Mandatory fields**
 The following fields are mandatory:
 1. **Name** - The name of the organisation
-2. **Address** - The organisation's address.
-(Noting that the definitive address can always be looked up given the ODS code)

 ### **Must Support fields**
 In addition the following fields are "Must Support" - ie they must be populated if relevant and known:
-1. **Identifier**: ODS Organisation code - The important identifier which must be populated in the vast majority of cases.
+1. **Identifier: ODS Organisation code** - Must be populated where available.
 Almost all organisations in both Health and Social Care do have an ODS Code which both identifies the organisation and allows other details to be looked up from the master ODS records.
 However it is recognised that there may be some circumstances with new or smaller providers where it cannot be mandated.
 2. **Type** - The type of organisation, as classified by ODS
 3. **Active** - Essential if not active.
 Good practice to always populate anyway.
+4. **Address** - The organisation's address.
+(Noting that the definitive address can always be looked up given the ODS code)

 ### **Optional fields**
 Other fields are optional and may be populated if known - on the understanding that not all data consumers will necessarily make use of them.
 Points of note include:
+  - **Other Identifiers** -
-  - **Other Identifiers** - Care Connect makes provision for an ODS Site code which may optionally be populated if relevant
+    - **ODS Site Code** - Care Connect makes provision for an ODS Site code which may optionally be populated if relevant.
+    - **Local Id** - As with most other resources, there is the option to include a local identifier.
+The wide use of ODS codes to uniquely identify an organisation makes it less important to also include a local id.
+However in cases where an ODS code does not exist then a local id MUST be provided instead to help identify the organisation.
   - **Telecom** - Can be populated if known - although the Location and Practitioner resources are likely to provide more specific and useful contact details